Messaging Analytics

 Messages Exchanged

-The Breakdown of Messages Exchanged is shown in a table that identifies the messages exchanged by channel type.
+The Breakdown of Messages Exchanged appears in a table that identifies messages exchanged by channel type.
+The table includes four columns:

-• Total.
-Shows the sum of Outbound and Inbound exchanges on a per-channel basis
+• Total: Sum of Outbound and Inbound exchanges per channel.

 General Data Visualization

-The platform provides different types of graphs to visualize data and display statistics on the total messages sent for each delivery channel: SMS, Email, Push Notifications, WhatsApp, RCS.
+The platform provides different types of graphs to visualize data and display statistics on the total messages sent for each delivery channel: SMS, Email, WhatsApp, RCS.
+Two Data Visualization Graphs appear below the breakdown table:

 • Total Messages Line Graph (Timeline)